Rockfire Resources (LON:ROCK) Trading Down 8.9% – Here’s What Happened

-The firm has a market capitalization of £5.07 million, a price-to-earnings ratio of -2.20 and a beta of 0.38.
-The stock’s fifty day moving average price is GBX 0.13 and its two-hundred day moving average price is GBX 0.15.
+The firm has a market capitalization of £5.07 million, a PE ratio of -2.20 and a beta of 0.38.
+The stock has a fifty day moving average price of GBX 0.13 and a 200-day moving average price of GBX 0.15.

 Rockfire Resources Company Profile